jtremback/SDN/README.md

 - **String:** A string.
 This gets put into double quotes `"string"`.
 I have not worked out the details around encoding etc. yet.
 Open an issue if you have suggestions.
 - **Number:** A number is written without quotes.
 Any unquoted sequence of alphanumeric characters that is not a structure tag can be considered a number.
 I'm not at all sure about what type or precision of number should be used, and very open to suggestions.
 Please open an issue about this.

-NOTE: Whitespace is ignored by EDN.
+NOTE: Whitespace is ignored by SDN.

 ## Data structures
 With the primitives defined above, we can begin to build data structures.
 I'm going to start with the structures available in Javascript ES6, as this is the language I am most familiar with.